 Every day, UK employers use these tactics.
 Without forensic evidence, your tribunal claim fails before it starts.

-P&O Ferries fired 800 workers by pre-recorded video.
-In Miluska v Roman Property Group, a pregnant consultant was fired by text with a jazz hands emoji — £93,617 awarded.
-Increasingly, UK employers dismiss by email or Teams call, locking systems before the meeting ends.
+P&O Ferries dismissed about 800 seafarers by pre-recorded video in March 2022.
+In Miluska v Roman Property Group a pregnant consultant was dismissed by text message with a jazz hands emoji, and the tribunal awarded £93,616.74.
+Employers increasingly dismiss by email or Teams call, locking you out of the systems before the meeting ends.

 Systems Locked Immediately

-VPN, Teams, email, SharePoint, badge access — all revoked simultaneously.
-Your employer now controls every piece of evidence: performance reviews, grievance records, and communications.
+VPN, Teams, email, SharePoint and badge access are usually revoked at the same moment.
+Your employer then controls every piece of evidence: appraisals, grievance records and internal communications.

 Evidence needed: capture everything BEFORE the lockout happens